THE BOUTIQUE BOOM!

 As promised, this is the second part of the RAVE Magazine 'British Boutique Boom' editorial which I first posted about a couple of weeks ago.
 You can find my original post here.

-29 Kingly Street, London W.1. - Owned by Mr Stanley Adams who designs boy's gear clothes that girls buy, too.
+ADAM W.1.29 Kingly Street, London W.1.
+Owned by Mr Stanley Adams who designs boy's gear clothes that girls buy, too.
 Reasonably priced gear exclusive to Adam.
 Our choice is a pair of tweed Courreges inspired trousers with tweedy blue shirt.
 79s.
 6d, and 49s.
 6d.

-All images and original text scanned by Sweet Jane from RAVE magazine, issue No. 20, September 1965.
+IMAGE CREDITSAll images scanned by Sweet Jane from an original feature in RAVE magazine, issue No. 20, September 1965.
 Photographs by P.L.
 James, Fashion Notes by Trilby Lane, Fashion Sketches by Alan Parry.